Moo-Ack-Productions/MCprep/README.md

 - **Step 1:** Select the objects that you wish to be meshSwapped.
 Swappable objects are determined *automatically* based on the contents of the blend file selected above.
 If an object is not found or swappable, it will just be skipped - no harm done by "overselecting" (so select all objects to make sure everything that can be swapped gets swapped!)
 - **Step 2:** Press Mesh Swap (there will be a small delay, meshswapping large areas such as fields of grass may take awhile).

+**Mob Spawner (new!)**
+- **Purpose:**
+- **Step 0:** Make sure the mob spawner path is a directory with valid blend files setup for linkining (addon preferences > MCprep).
+By default, this path will already be setup and valid pointing to the included rigs with this release, as defined in the credits section above
+- **Step 1:** Either press the "mob spawner" button in the MCprep panel, or go to the shift-a menu: armature > mob spawner > [mob name] to instantly append or link in a rig.
+- **Step 2:** Check the redo last menu for additional settings, such as relocation of the rig, library linking, and even changing which rig to spawn.
+These are the following options:
+  - mcmob_type: Change the mob spawned, e.g. from a creeper to a wolf
+  - Relocation: Change where the spawned rig appears.
+  - Library Link mob:
+    - Cursor (default): Place the rig at the cursor's location
+    - Origin: Move the rig to the origin
+    - Offset root: Move the rig to the origin, but offset the root bone to the cursor's location (note: doesn't work with all rigs correctly right now, will be improved in the future)
+  - Clear pose: clear to pose to rest.
+If false, the initial pose will be that found in the rig's source blend file.

 To add your own objects to meshswap (or groupswap):
 - **Step 1:** Check your imported world object and see the name of the material for the object you want to setup.
 You might think it is "glass plane", but if the importer names the material "glass_plane", you need to note this name down for step 3.
 - **Step 2:** Model you object in the mcprep_meshSwap.blend file, or append it.